 e.
 Securing Approval of the Dean of the Farquhar Honors College

 The final approval by the dean of the Farquhar Honors College will be provided after a 'committee' meeting including the student researcher, faculty mentor/adviser and the dean of the Farquhar Honors College.
 The student researcher will 'present' the proposal.
-Approval by the dean of the Farquhar Honors College includes particular attention to the intended outcomes (personal learning and dissemination of work), budget (while there maybe exceptions, the maximum that will be awarded to any project will not exceed $2,500.00), and scholarly challenge represented by the proposal.
+Approval by the dean of the Farquhar Honors College includes particular attention to the intended outcomes (personal learning and dissemination of work), budget (while there maybe exceptions, the maximum that will be awarded to any project will not normally exceed $2,000.00), and scholarly challenge represented by the proposal.

 After Project Approval: What's Next?